spring1843/go-dsa/complexity.md

 ## Big O

-Big O is mathematical notion commonly used to describe and compare the worst case performance of an algorithm in both time and space given inputs of size `n`.
-Seven Big O notations that commonly used in algorithm complexity analysis are discussed in the following sections.
+Big O is a mathematical notion commonly used to describe the impact on time or space as input size `n` increases.
+Seven Big O notations that are commonly used in algorithm complexity analysis are discussed in the following sections.

 ```ASCII
 [Figure 1] Schematic diagrams of Big O for common run times from fastest to slowest.